-Special thanks to Phil Kornbluth, President of Kornbluth Helium Consulting (KHC) for his contribution
+Special thanks to Phil Kornbluth, President of Kornbluth Helium Consulting (KHC) for his contribution.
+The content for this blog was published in the January 2022 US Print edition of GasWorld.

 From time to time, helium has received increased visibility in the B2B press due to product shortages.
 However, over the last 3-5 years the press has become more mainstream due to the same supply-demand challenges, as well as the effects on critical end markets such as semiconductor chip manufacturing, magnetic resonance imaging (MRI) or the aerospace industry.